tomgidden/pebble-beebwatch/README.md

 pebble-beebwatch
 ================

+**THIS PROJECT IS NO LONGER SUPPORTED OR WORKING: I no longer use my Pebble watch, so my watchface repos are unmaintained and certainly fail on newer Pebble releases.
+You are welcome to fork this code and get it working again.
+Sorry!**

 Beebwatch face for Pebble smartwatch

 This code is hacked together from a number of sources, most notably the